Keats/kickstart/README.md

 # Hooks can also be run conditionally depending on a variable value.
 # If a hook is meant to fail, make sure to exit with a non 0 error code.
 # The files need to be executable, no restrictions otherwise.
 It can be python, bash, bat etc.
+# Hooks are automatically ignored, no need to add them to the ignore array

 # pre-gen hooks are run after all the questions have been answered.
 This can be used for example to do more complex
 # validations